Job interviews can be stressful but the better prepared you are for the interview, the better your chance of creating a good impression.

 A: "I am a permanent resident of Australia therefore there are no restrictions on my ability to work for your organisation."

 Equity and disability

 If you have a medical condition or a disability, the decision about whether or not to discuss it with a potential employer is not necessarily straightforward.
 Discussing your condition may not be required unless your circumstances impact on your work performance or if there is an OHS risk associated with your circumstances.
 You need to decide whether sharing details about your condition or disability is necessary for the position.
 If not, it is up to you whether you choose to share this information with your employer or colleagues, or whether you prefer not to mention it.

 Support and guidance for currently enrolled students with a medical condition or a disability is available at the University.

 Practice before your interview

-- Create your account at Melbourne Careers Interview Stream (use your student email address only).
+- Create your account at University of Melbourne Interview Stream (use your student email address only)

 - Record your answers and play back to see yourself on film.

 - Read the User Guide from within the Resources section of the home page and check that your internet connection, webcam and audio are fit for purpose.
-Firefox or Safari and the most up to date Adobe Flash Player are recommended.
+Firefox or Safari and the most up to date Adobe Flash Player is recommended

 Types of interviews